BlackRock Municipal Bond Trust (NYSE:BBK) to Issue Monthly Dividend of $0.07

 BlackRock Municipal Bond Trust (NYSE:BBK) declared a monthly dividend on Monday, November 2nd, Zacks reports.
-Shareholders of record on Monday, November 16th will be paid a dividend of 0.065 per share by the financial services provider on Tuesday, December 1st.
-This represents a $0.78 annualized dividend and a yield of 5.04%.
-The ex-dividend date of this dividend is Friday, November 13th.
+Stockholders of record on Monday, November 16th will be paid a dividend of 0.065 per share by the financial services provider on Tuesday, December 1st.
+This represents a $0.78 dividend on an annualized basis and a dividend yield of 5.04%.
+The ex-dividend date is Friday, November 13th.

 Receive News & Ratings for BlackRock Municipal Bond Trust Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BlackRock Municipal Bond Trust and related companies with MarketBeat.com's FREE daily email newsletter.